More career opportunities in higher education and in the public sector

 If you like to support others and enable personal growth, there are jobs in teaching.
 You can also become a trainer for soft skills in science.
 Other options are career development, or jobs in research administration such as dual career support, ombudsperson, or gender and diversity expert.

 Science policy is concerned with the allocation of resources for the conduct of science towards the goal of best serving the public interest.
 Topics include the funding of science, the careers of scientists, and the translation of scientific discoveries into technological innovation to promote commercial product development, competitiveness, economic growth and economic development.
 Policy advisers work in Think Tanks, governmental and other public or international institutions.
+Careers in science policy are – like many – others in high demand and rather competitive.

 Where to look for jobs?